 As Taylor points out, it’s mostly warmed over GOP talking points, which, to this point have mostly remained talking points vs. action.
 And the “Pledge” does indeed seem vague in a lot of areas.
 Perhaps instead of calling it a “Pledge” or a “plan” it would be better to call it a “blueprint” or “outline” – detailed plan to follow.

 Certainly this will please much of the base – but frankly, they didn’t need much pleasing.
 They’re already eager to hit the polling booths.
 What one has to wonder – especially with the obligatory social con stuff thrown in when it wasn’t necessary – is what the independents will think.
-Certainly they been seen by polling data to at least be abandoning the Democrats – but does that mean they’ll embrace the GOP?
-The social con inclusion in what should have basically been a small government plan sort of argues against the whole premise, doesn’t it?
+Certainly they have been seen by polling data to at least be abandoning the Democrats – but does that necessarily mean they’ll embrace the GOP?
+The social con inclusion in what should have basically been a small government plan sort of argues against the whole premise of small less intrusive government, doesn’t it?